 But, that aside, as long as a person doesn’t eat their hot dogs on a hot dog bun or with high-sugar condiments like ketchup, it is quite simple to create a keto-friendly hot dog.

-So, to answer the question “when are hot dogs keto friendly” directly, they are keto-friendly when the bun and condiments are low in net carbs, and when the hot dog itself contains no fillers.
+Hot dogs can be considered keto-friendly when the bun and condiments are low in net carbs, and the hot dog itself contains no fillers.

 Nathan’s Hot Dogs meet these requirements, and we’ll go over low carb condiments and buns in a moment too.
-Plus, not only are Nathan’s hot dogs keto friendly, they’re scrumptious as well.
+Additionally, Nathan’s hot dogs are both keto-friendly and delicious.

 Hot Dogs Ingredients in Relation to Keto